-The Company calculates basic net income (loss) per share by dividing the net income (loss) by the weighted-average number of ordinary shares outstanding during the period.
-Diluted net income (loss) per share is computed by giving effect to all potentially dilutive ordinary share equivalents outstanding for the period, including share options and restricted share units.
-Diluted net income (loss) per share was the same as basic net income (loss) per share in periods when the effects of potentially dilutive shares of ordinary shares were anti-dilutive.
+The Company calculates basic net income (loss) per share by dividing the net income (loss) by the weighted-average number of Ordinary Shares outstanding during the period.
+Diluted net income (loss) per share is computed by giving effect to all potentially dilutive Ordinary Share equivalents outstanding for the period, including share options and restricted share units.
+Diluted net income (loss) per share was the same as basic net income (loss) per share in periods when the effects of potentially dilutive shares of Ordinary Shares were anti-dilutive.
 For periods before the Company's shares began trading on May 12, 2021, the Company calculated basic net income (loss) per share using the two-class method required for participating securities.
-The Company considered its convertible preferred shares to be participating securities as the holders of the convertible preferred shares would be entitled to dividends that would be distributed to the holders of ordinary shares, on a pro-rata basis assuming conversion of all convertible preferred shares into ordinary shares.
 These participating securities did not contractually require the holders of such shares to participate in the Company's losses.
 As such, net loss for the periods presented was not allocated to the Company's participating securities.